 The remaining 50% of the one time installation costs will be done as soon as the set-up is finished.

-All conditions as included in the enclosure TLN_WRO_GA_G_M_PAAC in relation to Billing and Payments (including payment, payment terms & disputes) are applicable to invoices issued in relation to the Physical Co-location Service.
+All conditions as included in the enclosure WRO_GA_G_M_PAAC in relation to Billing and Payments (including payment, payment terms & disputes) are applicable to invoices issued in relation to the Physical Co-location Service.